Survey Flow

 About the Survey Flow

 The Survey flow is where you customize the order in which respondents experience the elements of your survey.
 As the name suggests, it’s where you determine the “flow” of your survey.
-For a survey with 1 or a few blocks of questions, this just means making sure everything’s in the correct order.
+For a survey with a few blocks of questions, this just means making sure everything’s in the correct order.
 But your survey flow can also be more complex.
-Let’s say, for example, you need to send respondents down customized paths.
-Or maybe you need to randomize conditions.
+You may need to send respondents down customized paths, or need to randomize conditions.
 Once a survey-taker goes down a special path, maybe they need to be assigned a special value or end the survey early.
 With the survey flow section of the survey, you can do this and more.

 To access the survey flow, make sure you are in the Survey tab of your project.
 Then click the Survey flow icon in the navigation bar on the lefthand side.

-Here, you will see a list of the blocks (groups of questions) in your survey.
+Here, you’ll see a list of the question blocks in your survey.
 In basic surveys, you may see just 1 block.

 Respondents will start at the top of the flow and work their way through each element until they reach an end point and finish the survey.

-In addition to blocks, the survey flow can be customized by adding new elements such as branches (used to show certain elements only to those who meet conditions you specify), randomizers (used to randomly choose which elements each respondent will see), and a variety of other elements, which we’ll go over in the next section.
+In addition to blocks, the survey flow can be customized by adding new elements such as branches (used to show certain elements only to those who meet conditions you specify), randomizers (used to randomly choose which elements each respondent will see), and a variety of other elements.

-Example: Let’s say we’re surveying customers who just made a purchase in our store, but are only interested in studying those who bought from us for the first time.
+Example: Let’s say we’re surveying customers who just made a purchase in our store, but we only want to study those who bought from us for the first time.
 In the screenshot below, we have a block of introduction questions, which includes a question about whether this is the survey taker’s first time buying from our store.
 We then have a branch that catches all the survey takers who have previously made purchases at our store, and sends them to an end of survey element, so the survey stops.
-Survey takers who don’t meet the branch’s condition will skip over the end of survey element and instead head to the “Main Study” block, where we will survey them on their first experience with us.
+Survey takers who don’t meet the branch’s condition will skip the end of survey element and instead head to the “Main Study” block, where we’ll survey them on their first experience with us.

 Adding Elements